Amina Mohamed: Roles in Kenya and with the UN

 Between 2000 and 2006, Mohamed worked as the Ambassador and Permanent Representative for the Kenya diplomatic mission in Geneva.
 She was also the chairperson, coordinator and spokesperson for the African Group in the WTO's Human Rights Commission.
-In 2002, Mohamed acted as president of the Conference on Disarmament and was appointed the first female chairperson of the International Organization for Migration.
+In 2002, Mohamed served as president of the Conference on Disarmament and was appointed the first female chairperson of the International Organization for Migration.
 At the time, Kenya was the only African country included in the organization.
 When approached for the chairmanship, Mohamed agreed to accept the candidacy only if the organization opened up to more African countries.

 She chaired the Trade Policy Review Body in 2003, and served as the chairman of the Dispute Settlement Body in 2004.
 In 2005, Mohamed became the first woman to chair the WTO's General Council.
 She was also a Member of the Executive Boards and Committees of the WIPO, ILO, WHO, UNCTAD, UNHCR and UNAIDS from 2001 to 2005.
-Between 2006 and 2007, Mohamed acted as Director for both Europe and Commonwealth Countries as well as Diaspora matters for Kenya.
+Between 2006 and 2007, Mohamed served as Director for both Europe and Commonwealth Countries as well as Diaspora matters for Kenya.
 She also chaired the Department of Foreign Trade and Economic Affairs' Committee on Strengthening and Restructuring.

 Secretary of the Ministry of Justice and the UN

 She was the Permanent Secretary in the Ministry of Justice, National Cohesion and Constitutional Affairs of Kenya from 2008 to 2011.
-In that role, in 2010 she supervised the redraft of the Constitution of Kenya.
+In that role, in 2010 she supervised the redrafting of the Constitution of Kenya.
 During the 2010–2011 calendar year, Mohamed served as the president of the United Nations Conference on Transnational Crime in Vienna.
 In July 2011, Mohamed was named Assistant Secretary-General and Deputy Executive Director of the United Nations Environment Programme (UNEP).

 Cabinet Secretary for Foreign Affairs

 On 23 April 2013, Mohamed was appointed Kenya's Cabinet Secretary for Foreign Affairs, one of 18 Cabinet Secretary nominees to the new Uhuru Kenyatta administration.
-She was later sworn into office on 20 May 2013 at Sagana State lodge.
+She was later sworn into office on 20 May 2013 at Sagana State Lodge.

-According to the Business Daily Africa publication, "Kenya’s vigorous lobbying and aggressive pan-Africanism agenda gained momentum with the collapse of International and Criminal Court (ICC) cases against Mr Kenyatta and Mr Ruto partly because attributed to Ms Mohamed’s skillful diplomatic maneuvers."
+According to the Business Daily Africa publication, "Kenya’s vigorous lobbying and aggressive Pan-Africanism agenda gained momentum with the collapse of International and Criminal Court (ICC) cases against Mr Kenyatta and Mr Ruto partly because attributed to Ms Mohamed’s skillful diplomatic maneuvers."
 The same publication reported that Mohamed by late 2016 had "come under heavy criticism for remaining tight-lipped over the suffering of Kenyan detainees in Ethiopia.”
 Also, in December 2016 she stated that Kenya supported “Saharawi Arab Democratic Republic's quest for self-rule and its membership of the African Union,” which proved controversial with Morocco and other Arab states.
 She is currently the chairwoman of the World Trade Organization (WTO) Ministerial Conference.